thquad/learn-angular/src/documentation/reducers.md

 })
 ```

-The benefit of using `createFeature()` is a simplified syntax when providing the state:
+The benefit of using `createFeature()` is a simplified syntax when providing the state...

 ```typescript
 // with createReducer